White Dwarf (magazine): 1980s

-Mid-1980s: house magazine of Games Workshop

-In the mid-late 1980s, however, there was a repositioning from being a general periodical covering all aspects and publishers within the hobby niche to a focus almost exclusively on Games Workshop's own products and publications.
+In the mid to late 1980s, however, there was a repositioning from being a general periodical covering all aspects and publishers within the hobby niche to a focus almost exclusively on Games Workshop's own products and publications.
 The last Dungeons & Dragons article appeared in issue 93, with the changeover being complete by issue #102.
 In this respect it took over some of the aspects of the Citadel Journal, an intermittent publication that supported the Warhammer Fantasy Battle game.
 The magazine has always been a conduit for new rules and ideas for GW games as well as a means to showcase developments.
 It often includes scenarios, campaigns, hobby news, photos of recently released miniatures and tips on building terrain and constructing or converting miniatures.

 Grombrindal the White Dwarf is also a special character for the Warhammer Dwarf army, whose rules are published only in certain issues of White Dwarf (being revamped for the most recent edition of the rules).
 It is never stated who exactly the White Dwarf is, but it is implied that he is the spirit of Snorri Whitebeard, the last king of the Dwarfs to receive respect from an Elf.
 The image of the White Dwarf has graced the cover of many issues of the magazine.
 The image was also used on the character sheet for the Dwarf character in HeroQuest.

+2000s

-In December 2004, White Dwarf published its 300th issue in the United Kingdom and North America.
+In December 2004, White Dwarf published its 300th issue in the United Kingdom, Australia, and North America.
 Each issue contained many special "freebies" as well as articles on the history of the magazine and the founding of Games Workshop.

 The monthly battle reports are a regular feature.
 Battle reports detail a battle between two or more forces, usually with their own specific victory conditions.
 The reports follow the gamers through their army selection, tactics and deployment, through the battle to their respective conclusions.
 The format varies, ranging from a simplified, generalized style to a more detailed and visual style.

 The page count of the US and UK publications was substantially different (for example, bearing in mind the US/UK numbering difference: issue US #319, 156 pages; UK #320, 132 pages) with substantial differences in actual amount of content (for example in the same issues: US, 114 pages; UK, 71 pages) and each magazine had substantial overlap with the other as well as unique articles.